 Non-Immigrant Visas to Indian Nationals increased by 4 times in 20 years

-The total number of nonimmigrant visas issued to Indian nationals has increased by almost 4 times in the last 20 years, from 1997 to 2016.
-From 2.49 lakh non-immigrant visas in 1997, the number rose to 9.77 lakh in 2016.
-In fact, the number of visas have almost doubled from 2009 to 2016.
+The total number of nonimmigrant visas issued to Indian nationals has increased by almost 4 times in the last 20 years, from 1997 to 2017.
+From 2.49 lakh non-immigrant visas in 1997, the number crossed 1 million in 2017.
+In fact, the number of visas has more than doubled between 2009 to 2017.
 Except for the decrease in 2002, 2005, 2008 & 2009, the number of nonimmigrant visas issued to Indian nationals has increased every year in the last 20 years.
 In fact, the number of nonimmigrant visas issued increased by over 70% between 2012 and 2015, during Barrack Obama’s second term as the POTUS.

 The impact of Trump’s presidency is most evident in the number of student visas issued by the US.
-In India, the number of student visas (F1) decreased more than 16% from 74831 in 2015 to 62537 in 2016.
-Even globally, the number student visas issued by US decreased by over 26% in 2016.
-Though Trump became the President only in 2017, the uncertainty and the elections in the US seem to have contributed to this decrease.
+The number of student visas (F1) to Indians decreased by more than 40% from 74831 in 2015 to 44741 in 2017.
+Even globally, the number student visas issued by US decreased by close to 40% between 2015 & 2017.

 But this is not the only time that the student visas have decreased from India.
 In 2002, in the immediate aftermath of the 9/11 attacks, the number of student visas decreased by over 15%.
-The year 2009 saw the greatest decrease in the number of student visas to Indian nationals.
-This year saw more than 25% reduction in the number of student visas.
+The year 2009 also saw a huge reduction in the number of student visas to Indian nationals.
+The number of student visas in that year decreased by more than 25%.
 In fact, Barrack Obama’s first term as the POTUS coincided with the worst times for student visas from India.
 The number of student visas decreased from 36149 in 2008 to 23446 in 2012.
 Surprisingly, Obama’s second term was the best ever for Indian students.
 The number of student visas increased almost 3 times from 23446 in 2012 to 74831 in 2015.

 Chennai US consulate issued the most Visas in the last 10 years

 US Consulates in New Delhi, Chennai, Hyderabad, Kolkata & Mumbai issue US Visas.
 The consulate in Hyderabad started issuing visas in 2009.
-In the period between 2007 and 2016, the Chennai consulate issued almost 1/3rd of all the non-immigrant visas issued in India which is around 20.2 lakh visas.
-The consulate in Mumbai issued 28.5% (17.32 lakh) of all the visas.
-The Delhi consulate issued 20.5% (12.45 lakh) visas followed by Hyderabad consulate which issued 13.05% (7.94 lakh) visas.
-The consulate in Kolkata issued only 4.8% of all the non-immigrant visas issued between 2007 and 2016.
+In the period between 2007 and 2017, the Chennai consulate issued almost 1/3rd (22.81 lakh) of all the non-immigrant visas issued in India.
+The consulate in Mumbai issued 28.5% (19.91 lakh) of all the visas.
+The Delhi consulate issued 20.3% (14.17 lakh) visas followed by Hyderabad consulate which issued 13.86% (9.68 lakh) visas.
+The consulate in Kolkata issued only 4.78% of all the non-immigrant visas issued between 2007 and 2017.